jimboca/ISYHelper/README.md

 ( cd /home/pi/ISYHelper ; ./isyhelper.py & )
 ```

+# Known Bugs
+* hue-upnp does not die if http_port is in use and can't be started, just issues the message and continues

 # To Do

 * Generate a complete list of python modules that need to be installed to use this.
 I think this is what is required?